QUAD CANDLE SYSTEM

-This ensures that both participation continues and that the current version is only used considering that regualar updates are often required.
+This ensures that both participation continues and that the current version is only used considering that regular updates are often required.

 This version is locked to the D1 TF and P=64 to conform to the methodology provided in this thread.

-Some future versions may allow for the flexibility to alter settings including time frames and MML Grid values such as P, MMPeriod and StepBack.
+Some future versions may allow for the flexibility to alter settings including the time frames

 Column 1 (far left side) displays all the Symbols (default contains 36 symbols - these can be changed in the settings using comma separated ",";